Laser Hair Removal In Bangkok

-The procedure was originally described to be performed on dark hairs on light skin; newer technologies have made the procedure safer for patients with darker skin and those of color.
+The procedure was originally designed to be performed on dark hairs on light skin; newer technologies have made the procedure safer for patients with darker skin and those of color.
 Various types of lasers are utilized with laser hair removal – the most common of which are alexandrite, diode, Neodymium YAG and intense pulsed light sources.

 How to prepare for the procedure